tekknolagi/tekknolagi.github.com/_posts/2025-11-10-compiler-effects.md

 ## Simple

-Speaking of Sea of Nodes (SoN), [Simple](https://github.com/seaofnodes/simple) is Cliff Click's pet SoN project to try and showcase the idea to the world---outside of a HotSpot C2 context.
+[Simple](https://github.com/seaofnodes/simple) is Cliff Click's pet Sea of Nodes (SoN) project to try and showcase the idea to the world---outside of a HotSpot C2 context.

 This one is a little harder for me to understand but it looks like each translation unit has a [`StartNode`][simple-startnode-java] that doles out